 So, it’s always a challenge for your advertising to stand out from those other 7,999 adverts.
 A challenge to get your brand noticed.
 Remembered.
 And to persuade customers to do something.

 Because, think about how many of those 8,000 adverts actually have any impact.

 In fact, think about adverts you’ve seen or heard today.
 How many did you notice?
-How many can you actually remember?
-And more importantly, how many actually persuaded you to do something?
+How many do you remember?
+And more importantly, how many persuaded you to do something?

 We’re guessing a lot less than 8,000.

-Let’s be generous and say you might have seen 8 impactful ads today. (it’s probably less, but it makes the maths we’re about to do easier).
+Let’s be generous and say you saw 8 impactful ads today. (it’s probably less, but it makes the maths easier).

-So, even if 8 ads are impactful, that means a “success” rate of advertising of around 0.1%.
-That’s 8 out of 8,000.
-Or, put another way, 99.9% of the adverting hasn’t worked.
-It’s been ignored or forgotten.
+So, even if 8 ads are impactful, that means a “success” rate of advertising of 0.1%.
+8 impactful ads out of 8,000.
+Or, put another way, 99.9% of the adverts had not impact.
+You ignored them, or have already forgotten them.

-Suddenly the creative team, the client and the media agency start to feel a little nervous.
-Because, after all, who wants to do something that fails 99.9% of the time?
-Someones’s paying for that level of failure.
+Suddenly the creative team, the client and the media agency start to feel a bit nervous.
+Because, after all, who wants to pay for something with a 99.9% failure rate?
+Not great odds, are they?

 But, here’s the thing.